Calisthenics for Weight Loss (Exercises & Workout Plan)

 You can also do intermittent fasting to shed some excess pounds.

-Along with that, you can also use weight loss supplements that can keep your appetite in control and help you lose weight.
+Along with that, you can also use weight loss supplements to keep your appetite in control and enhance weight loss.

 Yes, you can burn a good number of calories by doing cardio exercises in your calisthenics program.